-What is a certificate of liability insurance?
+What is a Certificate of Liability Insurance?

-September 19, 2024 | Insurance 101
+November 07, 2024 | Insurance 101

 Are you wondering, “What is a Certificate of Liability Insurance?” or “What is a COI?” (which is short for Certificate of Insurance)?
 Many business owners and decision-makers do.
 It’s a document that proves you purchased an insurance policy that protects your business from liability costs.